DeepDiver1975/kiteworks-api-kt/docs/FilesApi.md

 val parentIdColonIn : kotlin.Int = 56 // kotlin.Int | Parent Comment unique identifier.
 Search for results that contain any of specified values of this parameter. val userId : kotlin.String = userId_example // kotlin.String | Unique identifier of comment author
 val userIdColonIn : kotlin.String = userIdColonIn_example // kotlin.String | Unique identifier of comment author.
-Search for results that contain any of specified values of this parameter. val created : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment creation date
+Search for results that contain any of specified values of this parameter. val created : kotlin.String = 2013-10-20 // kotlin.String | Comment creation date
-val createdColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment creation date.
+val createdColonGt : kotlin.String = 2013-10-20 // kotlin.String | Comment creation date.
 Search for result that has this parameter value greater than specified.
-val createdColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment creation date.
-Search for result that has this parameter value greater or equal to the specified. val createdColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment creation date.
-Search for result that has this parameter value less than specified. val createdColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment creation date.
-Search for result that has this parameter value less or equal to the specified. val modified : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment modification date
+val createdColonGte : kotlin.String = 2013-10-20 // kotlin.String | Comment creation date.
+Search for result that has this parameter value greater or equal to the specified. val createdColonLt : kotlin.String = 2013-10-20 // kotlin.String | Comment creation date.
+Search for result that has this parameter value less than specified. val createdColonLte : kotlin.String = 2013-10-20 // kotlin.String | Comment creation date.
+Search for result that has this parameter value less or equal to the specified. val modified : kotlin.String = 2013-10-20 // kotlin.String | Comment modification date
-val modifiedColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment modification date.
+val modifiedColonGt : kotlin.String = 2013-10-20 // kotlin.String | Comment modification date.
 Search for result that has this parameter value greater than specified.
-val modifiedColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment modification date.
-Search for result that has this parameter value greater or equal to the specified. val modifiedColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment modification date.
-Search for result that has this parameter value less than specified. val modifiedColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Comment modification date.
+val modifiedColonGte : kotlin.String = 2013-10-20 // kotlin.String | Comment modification date.
+Search for result that has this parameter value greater or equal to the specified. val modifiedColonLt : kotlin.String = 2013-10-20 // kotlin.String | Comment modification date.
+Search for result that has this parameter value less than specified. val modifiedColonLte : kotlin.String = 2013-10-20 // kotlin.String | Comment modification date.
 Search for result that has this parameter value less or equal to the specified. val contentsColonContains : kotlin.String = contentsColonContains_example // kotlin.String | Comment content.
 Search for result that contains specified characters in this parameter. val orderBy : kotlin.collections.List<kotlin.String> =  // kotlin.collections.List<kotlin.String> | Sorting options
 val offset : kotlin.Int = 56 // kotlin.Int | Offset